3.1. The generic character of any association

 the heart of capitalism.
 Marx confirmed the view that entrepreneurs are exploiters, because they pay for labour less than it is worth.
 As a dialectical thinker, Karl Marx opposed the labourers, conceived as the possessors of labour force, to the owners of

-organization is secondarily typified as a projection on the economic relation frame.
+secondarily typified as a projection on the economic relation frame.
 Sometimes the members of the organization are not members of the association, but employees.
-Therefore, in an enterprise the organization cannot always be distinguished
+Therefore, in an enterprise the organization cannot always be distinguished from the

-from the association itself.
+association itself.
 The organization of an association maintains economically typified relations with clients and suppliers.
 These relations are not based on authority but on contracts.
 The larger an association, the more important its organization.
+Sometimes

-Sometimes the organization gets so much attention that an association which is in fact primarily not economically characterized is conducted like an enterprise.
-However, when a hospital starts behaving like an enterprise, it risks the danger that the patients
+the organization gets so much attention that an association which is in fact primarily not economically characterized is conducted like an enterprise.
+However, when a hospital starts behaving like an enterprise, it risks the danger that the patients are treated

 Within an organization a social order exists, influencing the social intercourse.
 Even the simplest